Narine686/Colon_cancer/README.md

 The workflow generates tables and visualizations describing differentially expressed genes and enriched biological functions associated with colon cancer samples.

-## Notes
+## License

-This repository was developed as a research analysis workflow and is not intended as a production-ready software package.
+This project is licensed under the MIT License.